dermotduffy/hyperion-py/README.md

 * `0`: If `0` is used as a timeout, the client default (specified in the constructor) will be used.
 * `>0.0`: This number of seconds (or partial seconds) will be used.

-By default, all requests will honour the `timeout_secs` specified in the client constructor unless explicitly overridden and defaults to 5 seconds (see [const.py](https://github.com/dermotduffy/hyperion-py/blob/master/hyperion/const.py#L95)).
-The one exception to this is the `async_send_request_token` which has a much larger default (180 seconds, see [const.py](https://github.com/dermotduffy/hyperion-py/blob/master/hyperion/const.py#L96)) as this request involves the user needing the interact with the Hyperion UI prior to the call being able to return.
+By default, all requests will honour the `timeout_secs` specified in the client constructor unless explicitly overridden and defaults to 5 seconds (see [const.py](https://github.com/dermotduffy/hyperhdr-py/blob/master/hyperhdr/const.py#L95)).
+The one exception to this is the `async_send_request_token` which has a much larger default (180 seconds, see [const.py](https://github.com/dermotduffy/hyperhdr-py/blob/master/hyperhdr/const.py#L96)) as this request involves the user needing the interact with the HyperHDR UI prior to the call being able to return.

 ## Helpers